Pedro Acosta: Red Bull GasGas Tech3 (2024)

 Acosta was promoted to MotoGP for 2024 with Red Bull GasGas Tech3.
-He impressed in Qatar as he finished P8 in the sprint and P9 in the race, where he was as high as P4, but slowed due to tyre degradation.
-In Portimao, he achieved a podium in the main race, having overtaken experienced riders Brad Binder, Marc Marquez (both in turn 1) and Francesco Bagnaia (in turn 3).
-At the Circuit of the Americas he fought Marquez again, as well as Jorge Martin only to finish P4 in the sprint, but in the main race he led a race for the first time and made moves that would have seen either a rider go wide on the exit of the corner or crash, he finished P2 behind Maverick Vinales.
-After a long period without podium he manage to finish third of the sprint race and the main race of the Aragon GP.
+He impressed in Qatar as he finished eighth in the sprint and ninth in the race, where he was as high as fourth, but slowed due to tyre degradation.
+In Portimao, he achieved a podium in the main race, having overtaken experienced riders Brad Binder, Marc Márquez (both in turn 1), and Francesco Bagnaia (in turn 3).
+At the Circuit of the Americas, he fought Marquez again, as well as Jorge Martin only to finish fourth in the sprint, but in the main race he led a race for the first time and made moves that would have seen either a rider go wide on the exit of the corner or crash, he finished second behind Maverick Viñales.
+After a long period without podium, he manage to finish third of the sprint race and the main race of the Aragon GP.
 Acosta also scored his maiden premier class pole position at the Japanese Grand Prix.
-He finished 6th overall in his first MotoGP season, only 2 points behind factory rider Brad Binder.
+He finished sixth overall in his first MotoGP season, only two points behind factory rider Brad Binder.